reasonml/reasonml.github.io/src/pages/guide/language/variant.md

 ```
 #### Variants Must Have constructors

 If you come from an untyped language, you might be tempted to try `type foo = int | string`.
-This isn't possible in Reason; you'd have to give each branch a constructor: `type foo = Int(int) | String(int)`.
+This isn't possible in Reason; you'd have to give each branch a constructor: `type foo = Int(int) | String(string)`.
 Though usually, needing this might be an anti-pattern.
 The Design Decisions section below explains more.

 #### Interop with JavaScript